Gullane Entertainment

-Gullane Entertainment PLC was a British independent production company which produced children's programming, including Thomas & Friends (1984–2021), Shining Time Station (1989–1993), and The Magic Adventures of Mumfie (1994–1998).
-The company was purchased by HIT Entertainment in July 2002, and went defunct in the same year.
-As of today, most of Gullane's library is currently owned by Mattel.
+Gullane Entertainment Limited was a British independent production company which produced children's programming, including Thomas & Friends (1984–2021), Shining Time Station (1989–1995), The Magic Adventures of Mumfie (1994–1998), Captain Pugwash (1950-2008), Art Attack (1990-2007), Sooty (1955-present) and Fireman Sam (1987-present).
+The company was purchased by HIT Entertainment in 2002, and went defunct within the same year.
+As of today, most of Gullane's library is currently owned by toy company Mattel as a result of their subsequent acquisition of HIT Entertainment.

 History

 The Britt Allcroft Company

-The company produced the first seven seasons of Thomas the Tank Engine & Friends as Britt Allcroft Company, after Britt Allcroft purchased the rights to The Railway Series in 1979.
+The company produced the first five seasons of Thomas The Tank Engine & Friends as the Britt Allcroft Company Limited, after Britt Allcroft purchased the rights to The Railway Series in 1979.

+In the late 1980's, the company formed Quality Family Entertainment an American subsidiary to produce an adapted version of the series, Shining Time Station.

 In 1994, the company announced a strategic international alliance with Canadian-based company Catalyst Entertainment, who previously co-produced Shining Time Station with TBAC.

-In June 1997, the company announced they had purchased the rights to Captain Pugwash and would produce a new television series featuring the character.
-In 1998, the company acquired the publishing rights to The Railway Series from Reed Elsevier.
+In June 1997, the company announced they had purchased the rights to Captain Pugwash and would subsequently produce a new television series featuring the character.
+Within the same year, the company entered into joint ventures to produce animated television series based on James the Cat, Topsy and Tim, and Little Hippo.
+In November, the company formed a motion picture subsidiary (Gullane Pictures), to produce feature films.

+In 1998, the company acquired the underlying rights to The Railway Series from Reed Elsevier for £13.5 million, thus giving the company full control of the Thomas the Tank Engine franchise.

-In December 1999, The Britt Allcroft Company announced they had acquired a 50% stake on Sooty from then-owner from Sooty International Limited, forming a joint-venture company called Bridgefilms (also known as Sooty Limited), which would also handle licensing rights to existing Britt Allcroft creation Mumfie.
+In December 1999, the company acquired a 50% stake in Sooty from then-owner Sooty International Limited, forming a joint venture company called Bridgefilms (also known as Sooty Limited), which would also handle licensing rights to Magic Adventures of Mumfie.

 In March 2000, HIT Entertainment offered a $363 million bid to purchase the company, alongside other interested companies.
 In the same month, the company announced they had purchased The Media Merchants for £14 million, bringing Art Attack to their list of intellectual properties (IPs).

-In September 2000, after the cinematic failure of Thomas and the Magic Railroad, Britt Allcroft stepped down as the company's CEO and soon, it was later reformed as Gullane Entertainment.